tkachikov/chronos/README.md

 ### Statistics

-For calculate statistics run commands you must create schedule for `pulse:update-metrics`
+For calculate statistics run commands you must create schedule for `chronos:update-metrics`

 ## License